MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ManagementScope.md

 ```

 ### -Force
 The Force switch specifies that an exclusive scope should be created without showing the warning that the exclusive scope takes effect immediately.
+You don't need to specify a value with this switch.

 ```yaml
 Type: SwitchParameter